RyanGreenburg/Hype/README.md

 - [CKModifyRecordsOperation](https://developer.apple.com/documentation/cloudkit/ckmodifyrecordsoperation)
 - [CKSubscription](https://developer.apple.com/documentation/cloudkit/cksubscription)

+### Learning Objectives
+- Define CKModifyRecordsOperation, why we use it, and the general purposes of Operations
+- Define CKSubscription, silent vs public notifications.

 ### Talking points before beginning
-- Discuss goal of implementing Update and Delete for Hype objects, and also implementing CKSubscription for user notifications
+- Discuss goal of implementing Update and Delete for Hype objects using an Operation.
+  - Thread safety
+  - Quality of Service
+  - Built in completion blocks
+- Implementing CKSubscription for user notifications
+  - Silent vs Public (registering for remote notifications)

 ### Starting the project
 #### CKModifyRecordsOperation